RajatJangra2653/dp-420-cosmos-db-dev/instructions/03-migrate-data.md

 1. Sign into the portal using the Microsoft credentials associated with your subscription.

-1. Select **Resource groups**, then select the resource group you created or viewed earlier in this lab, and then select the **DP-420-<inject key="DeploymentID" enableCopy="false"/>** Azure Cosmos DB account resource you created in this lab.
+1. Select **Resource groups**, then select the resource group you created or viewed earlier in this lab, and then select the **Cosmosdb-<inject key="DeploymentID" enableCopy="false"/>** Azure Cosmos DB account resource you created in this lab.

 1. Within the **Azure Cosmos DB** account resource, navigate to the **Data Explorer** pane.